Choosing Between Phuket Freehold vs Leasehold Condos: What to Weigh in 2025

 What Is a Leasehold Condo in Phuket?

-Comparing Foreign Freehold vs Leasehold in Phuket
+Comparing Phuket Freehold vs Leasehold Condos

 Feature Foreign Freehold Leasehold